Undergraduate Program

 Introduction

-Biomedical Engineering Technology (BMIT) is a rapidly advancing discipline that blends engineering technology with modern healthcare.
+Biomedical Engineering Technology (BMET) is a rapidly advancing discipline that blends engineering technology with modern healthcare.
 It focuses on the operation, maintenance, management, and troubleshooting of biomedical equipment and healthcare technologies.
 As hospitals become increasingly technology-dependent, the need for qualified biomedical technologists continues to rise locally and internationally.

 The B.E.
 Technology (Biomedical) program at SHU equips students with strong hands-on skills, technical knowledge, and applied problem‑solving abilities.
 Students engage extensively with real biomedical devices, laboratory equipment, imaging systems, and healthcare IT tools through SHU’s well-equipped teaching and research labs.